kiran-parmar/cim_Rest/README.md

 If the current time is greater than a campaign's creation time + duration, then the server's response should be an error indicating that no active ad campaigns exist for the specified partner.

 == Fetch all ad campaigns

+**All http requests are authenticated by username and password sent in http request headers.
+Please see Constants.java file for authentication parameter values.